Victor0118/Victor0118.github.io/_pages/about.md

 - I successfully defended my Master thesis on 5 April, 2019!
 The title is `End-to-end Neural Information Retrieval`.
 - We are the top one in MSMARCO passage re-ranking task!
 See the [leaderborad](http://www.msmarco.org/leaders.aspx).
 - I will join RSVP.ai on May 1st as a machine learning engineer.
-# - I am actively looking for full-time job related to NLP and ML area in 2019!